 Private Cloud

-Private Cloud enables users to provision non-Mac VMs using reserved compute and storage resources.
+Private Cloud enables users to provision non-Mac Virtual Machines (VMs) using reserved compute and storage resources.
+(Reserved compute and storage resources are a cost-optimization feature that allows users to reserve a specific amount of capacity for a cloud service at a lower price.)
 Non-Mac VMs are essential in enabling certain parts of scalable build systems on Mac, such as caching servers.

 MacStadium Private Cloud is built on multi-tenant shared cloud infrastructure.
 Users can to pay for fixed amounts of isolated compute/storage/networking resources and deploy any combination of virtual machines with their desired configuration.
 Private Cloud also has network access to Mac infrastructure, allowing the use of non-Mac virtual machines in tandem with Mac compute resources.